Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Accessible by all users
 * This page will display if a user has tried to access a page that doesn't exist, or if a user doesn't have access to the page they're trying to reach.
-* It states clearly that it's a 404 error, and that the page hasn't been found.
+* It states clearly that it's a 404 error, and that the page does not exist.
+* It directs the user to click the button to continue back to the safety of the site.
+* The navigation bar is also available for the user to navigate back to the main site.

+### 500

+* Accessible by all users
+* This page will display if an internal server error occurs.
+* It states clearly that it's a 500 error, and that something went wrong.
-* It directs the user to the navigation bar to continue back to the safety of the site.
+* It directs the user to click the button to continue back to the safety of the site.
+* The navigation bar is also available for the user to navigate back to the main site.

 ### Validation